 Quirky Eats in Marion County

-I’ve listed some examples to demonstrate my point:
+We’ve listed some examples to demonstrate the point:

 The food at D.J.’s Diner is straight outta the ‘50s.
 The food itself may be tame, but the names are groovin’.
 (And I don’t just mean it’s Groovin’ Garden Burger and fries.)
 I’m talking about the Richie Valens, a grilled steak salad with french fries and tons of other toppings; and the Mickey Mouse, a turkey club stacked with meat and bacon on three pieces of Texas toast.